-- For didactic courses, students will have two weeks to get information completed and submitted. - For IPPE, the incomplete has to be completed prior to advancing to next professional year. - For APPE, the incomplete has to be completed during remediation block of Students will not be able to attend any courses for which the course with the grade of "I" was a pre-requisite until the grade has been resolved. - Anything beyond that time frame will be considered on a case-by-case basis by the Assistant Dean of Academic Affairs.
+- For IPPE courses, a student must complete any "incomplete" IPPE coursework prior to advancing to the next professional year in the program. - For APPE courses, the Office of Experiential Education determines the timing for a student's completion of the "incomplete" APPE coursework.
+In addition, a student will be unable to take any courses for which the incomplete course grade of "I" is a prerequisite, unless and until the "incomplete" grade has been resolved.
+Cases with extenuating circumstances are determined on a case-by-case basis by the Office of Academic Affairs.